cloudsoft/brooklyn-terraform/docs/index.md

 * `tf_var.*` : all configurations prefixed with `tf_var.` are converted to Terraform variables.
 This is a practical way to avoid using `terraform.tfvars` files and inject the values  directly from the AMP blueprint.
 Just don't use special characters(e.g. ".") when naming your configurations!
 * `version` : set this with the version of Terraform you want AMP to use to manage your deployment.
 AMP downloads it and installs in a directory that gets deleted when the application is stopped.
 By default, the version used is the one configured in the current version of `brooklyn-terraform`.
 * `tf.path` :  set this with the terraform cli path on the location to instruct AMP to use it to manage the deployment.
+* `tf.resources_ignored_for_drift` : a list of resource addresses that will be ignored for the purposes of drift detection and replanning

 When started the entity installs Terraform and applies the configured plan.